ryanirl/CraigslistScraper/README.md

 #### For macOS:

-To install the package just run ```pip install craigslistscraper``` in terminal, I recommend the use of Python's virtual enviroments when installing any package whether it be CraigslistScraper or any other package.
+To install the package just run ```pip install craigslistscraper``` in terminal, I recommend the use of Python's virtual enviroments when installing CraigslistScraper to avoid clutter.
 For Craigslist Scraper to run properly it needs Beautifulsoup4, Requests, and Pandas.
 In later updates I plan to have Numpy be included too.

 #### Not tested on Windows or Linux